fpsvogel/learn-ruby/README.md

 I recommend 💲[DragonRuby Game Toolkit](https://dragonruby.itch.io/dragonruby-gtk) because it has a large community and is actively being developed.

-It's not free, but (a) it's not expensive, (b) you may qualify for a free license (see "Free Unrestricted License" on the homepage), and (c) the creators regularly give it away for free at game jams and other special occasions.
+It's not free, but (a) it's relatively inexpensive, (b) you may qualify for a free license (see "Free Unrestricted License" on the homepage), and (c) the creators regularly give it away for free at game jams and other special occasions.

-Resources:
+DragonRuby resources:

 - [Discord server](discord.dragonruby.org)
 - [Docs](http://docs.dragonruby.org.s3-website-us-east-1.amazonaws.com/)